openeuropa/oe_webtools/README.md

 ```

 This will symlink the theme in the proper directory within the test site and
-perform token substitution in test configuration files such as `behat.yml.dist`.
+perform token substitution in test configuration files such as `phpunit.xml.dist`.

 * Install test site by running: